Timestamp capture

 ts_core maintains a free-running counter and captures its value when monitored asynchronous inputs change.

-The current implementation exposes two capture paths:
+The hardware exposes two capture paths:

 PPSpathsigApath